5cXutt/Win11-Booster/README.md

 ## Description

 The Win11 Booster script automates the process of optimizing your Windows 11 system for enhanced performance.
-It registers the Desktop App Installer, installs Python 3.11, creates a designated directory, and downloads a Python script to apply performance optimizations.

-**Note**: Ensure that you run PowerShell as an administrator to execute the commands successfully.

-Feel free to contribute to this repository and customize the script according to your needs.

 Happy boosting!